Cancer of the ureter and renal pelvis

 The ureters are the tubes that carry urine from the kidneys to the bladder.
 The renal pelvis is the part of the kidney that connects to the ureters.
 It funnels urine from the kidney into the ureters.
 The renal pelvis and ureters are made up of layers of tissue.
 The inner lining is called the mucosa, then there is a layer of connective tissue, a layer of muscle, and a layer of fat.

 Structure of the kidneys

-Cancers affecting the ureter and renal pelvis are rare.
-Of all kidney cancers, around 7 out of 100 are of the renal pelvis, and 5 out of 100 are of the ureter.
-Cancers of the ureter and renal pelvis tend to affect more men than women, and are rare under the age of 65.
-Usually only one ureter or renal pelvis is affected.
+Cancers that start in the ureter or renal pelvis are rare.
+Of all kidney cancers, only about 7 out of 100 (7%) begin in the renal pelvis, and 5 out of 100 (5%) in the ureter.
+Usually only one ureter or kidney is affected.

-Very rarely, other types of cancer can start in the ureter or renal pelvis.
+Rarely, other types of cancer can start in the ureter or renal pelvis.
 These include some types of lymphoma (a cancer that starts from the cells of the lymphatic system) and sarcoma (a cancer that develops from the supporting tissues of the body, such as muscle or cartilage).

 People who have kidney damage from long-term use of certain painkillers may also have a higher risk of developing cancer in the renal pelvis.
 This risk is highest in people who were overexposed to painkillers containing phenacetin.
 Although these painkillers have now been discontinued, phenacetin may be added to some illegal recreational drugs, such as cocaine, so regular users could still be at risk.